Hainan hare: Description

 The Hainan hare is small; its body length is less than 40 cm and weighs only 1.5 kg.
 Its head is small and round.
 It has long ears that are longer than its hind feet.
 The upper part of the tail is black, while the under parts are white.
 It has a more colorful coat than most other hares: its back is brownish black and white, its belly is white, the fur on the flank is a mixture of brownish yellow and brownish white, and its limbs are dark brown.

 Behavior

 The Hainan hare is a solitary animal and active at night or dusk.
 It does not live in burrows, but hides in bushes.
 It likes to live in flat, cool land with many bushes.

 Habitat and distribution

 The Hainan hare is found in the dry grassland of western Hainan Island.
 It does not live in mountains or agricultural land.
+Nevertheless, a specimen is found in the eastern city of Wenchang in 2026.